chipsalliance/VeeRwolf/README.md

         $WORKSPACE
         ├──fusesoc_libraries
         |  ├──...
-        |  └──swervolf
+        |  └──veerwolf
         ├──...
         └──zephyr

 3. Enter the directory of the application to build.
 Zephyr comes with a number of example applications in the samples directory (`$WORKSPACE/zephyr/samples`), e.g. `$WORKSPACE/zephyr/samples/basic/blinky` contains the Zephyr blinky example.
 From now on, the program to build and run will be called `$APP`
-4. Build the code with `west build -b swervolf_nexys`
+4. Build the code with `west build -b veerwolf_nexys`

 After building the code there will now be an executable .elf file in `build/zephyr/zephyr.elf` and a binary file in `build/zephyr/zephyr.bin`.
-The executable file can be loaded into SwerVolf with a debugger and the binary file can be further converted and loaded into RAM for simulations.
+The executable file can be loaded into VeeRwolf with a debugger and the binary file can be further converted and loaded into RAM for simulations.

 To load the .elf file with a debugger, see [Loading programs with OpenOCD](#loading-programs-with-openocd)

 To use the .bin file in a simulator, it must first be converted into a suitable verilog hex file.
 From the directory where the application was built, run
-    `python3 $SWERVOLF_ROOT/sw/makehex.py build/zephyr/zephyr.bin > $WORKSPACE/$APP.hex` to create a hex file in the workspace directory.
+    `python3 $VEERWOLF_ROOT/sw/makehex.py build/zephyr/zephyr.bin > $WORKSPACE/$APP.hex` to create a hex file in the workspace directory.
 This can now be loaded into a simulator with

-    fusesoc run --target=sim swervolf --ram_init_file=$APP.hex
+    fusesoc run --target=sim veerwolf --ram_init_file=$APP.hex

-The SweRVolf demo application in `$SWERVOLF_ROOT/sw/swervolf_zephyr_demo` is also a Zephyr program and can be built in the same way
+The VeeRwolf demo application in `$VEERWOLF_ROOT/sw/veerwolf_zephyr_demo` is also a Zephyr program and can be built in the same way

 ## Debugging

-SweRVolf supports debugging both on hardware and in simulation.
+VeeRwolf supports debugging both on hardware and in simulation.
 There are different procedures on how to connect the debugger, but once connected, the same commands can be used (although it's a lot slower in simulations).

 ### Prerequisites